tilfinltd/aws-extend-switch-roles/README.md

 - Supports the Sync feature on all sorts of browsers
 - Not support switching between AWS accounts you sign into with AWS SSO or SAML solution providers directly
+- Experimental support for **multi-session** on the AWS Management Console

 ## Large Supporters